back to the MAIN INDEX

 This legend though is not about the the villa's owner, but about a queen, and a rather peculiar one too: Christina of Sweden, one of the most highly cultured women of the 17th century and probably the one with the strongest character.

 She was born in 1626, and was proclaimed queen already at the age of six.
 In her youth she was particularly brilliant with her studies.
 Unlike most women of her age, she freely decided not to marry.
 Then she secretly converted to the Catholic religion, despite being the ruler of a Lutheran country.
-And when her controversial choice led her to major contrasts with high members of her court, in 1654 she abdicated and left her native country, never to come back.
+And when her controversial choice led her to major contrasts with high members of her court, in 1654 she abdicated and left her native country.
 But even later, she maintained her title, and lived for the rest of her life surrounded by a small court of faithful dignitaries.

 Christina of Sweden (1626-1689)